 The following is a list of popular subjects for General Studies Paper II:

 - The role of pressure groups and formal/informal associations in the polity.

-- Welfare plans for disadvantaged groups of the population, as well as methods, laws, organisations, and bodies established for their protection and improvement.
+- Welfare plans for disadvantaged groups of the population, as well as methods, laws, organizations, and bodies established for their protection and improvement.

-- The role of NGOs, SHGs, diverse groups and organisations, funders, charities, institutional and other stakeholders in development processes and the development industry
+- The role of NGOs, SHGs, diverse groups and organizations, funders, charities, institutional and other stakeholders in development processes and the development industry

 - Human Resources, Education